Parity violating spectral dynamics of black holes in dynamical Chern-Simons gravity: Spectral Dynamics

-{\bf \emph{Non-Hermitian perturbation theory for spectral dynamics.}} In this section, we establish a formal framework aimed at elucidating the physical mechanisms driving both the topological reconnection and the scalar mode overtake phenomena.
-We provide the detailed derivation of the effective $2\times 2$ Hamiltonian and the resonance condition Eq.\ \eqref{eq:resonance-cond} presented in the main text.
-Since the critical overlap integrals depend non-trivially on both the breaking parameter $\beta$ and the bump position $a$, this theory serves to predict the existence of EPs and spectral shifts qualitatively rather than determining their exact locations.
+To make the above reconnection picture more explicit, we now introduce a reduced non-Hermitian description aimed at elucidating the mechanism behind the branch reconnection phenomenon.
+Since the critical overlap integrals depend non-trivially on both $\beta$ and $a$, this construction is intended as a qualitative explanation of exceptional point behavior rather than a quantitative predictor of their exact locations.

-Technically, the perturbed wavefunction $\Phi$ evolves in an infinite-dimensional Hilbert space spanned by the complete set of unperturbed GR eigenmodes.
-However, the spectral instabilities of interest—such as curve merging and mode overtaking—arise from the strong resonant interaction between specific mode pairs.
+Technically, the perturbed state vector $\Phi$ evolves in the space of perturbations spanned by the relevant unperturbed GR and scalar modes.
+However, the spectral instabilities of interest—such as curve merging and mode reconnection—arise from the strong resonant interaction between specific mode pairs.
 Justified by this spectral selectivity, we adopt the two-mode approximation, neglecting the off-resonant couplings to distant spectator modes and projecting the full operator onto the relevant subspace spanned by a specific gravitational mode $|\psi_g^{(n)}\rangle$ and a scalar mode $|\psi_s^{(k)}\rangle$.